Olympic Bobsledder Steven Holcomb Dies at Age 37

 Further details about Holcomb's death have not been made available.

 Holcomb won a gold medal as part of the four-man U.S. Olympic bobsled team at the 2010 Vancouver Games.
+He did so despite having a procedure on his eye in 2008 that could have led to blindness, per CNN's Steve Almasy.

 He also won two bronze medals in 2014 as part of the two- and four-man teams.

+In competition this year, Holcomb was second in the two-man and third in the four-man on the World Cup standings.